skycoin/skybian/README.md

 0. Update the `CHANGELOG.md` file with any needed info and move the `Unreleased` part to the new release version.
 0. Review & update the `README.md` file for any needed updates or changes that need attention in the front page.
 0. Wait for travis to validate all the changes (can take more than 30 minutes)
-0. On success, tag the code at this point with `release-X.Y.Z-rc`, then wait for travis completion and check the draft release is published on the repository with the Skybian-X.Y.Z-rc.tar.xz file.
+0. On success, check the draft release is published on the repository with the Skybian-X.Y.Z.tar.xz file.
-0. Download the Skybian-X.Y.Z-rc.tar.xz file from Github and test manually that Skyflash can work with it and generate the images for the default values.
+0. Download the Skybian-X.Y.Z.tar.xz file from Github draft and test manually that Skyflash can work with it and generate the images for the default values.
-0. If problems are found with skyflash raise issues where needed (skyflash/skybian) and fix them before continue with the next step
+0. If problems are found with skyflash raise issues where needed (skyflash/skybian) and fix them before continue with the next step.
 0. Test the generated images in real hardware (a manager and two nodes at least) to detect any issues.
 0. Fix any issues if found (work in the release branch)
-0. After all problems are solved and work as expected, raise a PR against master branch and merge it, then tag it as `Skybian-X.Y.Z` that will trigger travis.
+0. After all problems are solved and work as expected, tag it as `Skybian-X.Y.Z` & raise a PR against master branch, solve any issues and merge it.
 0. Wait for travis completion and check the Skybian-X.Y.Z.tar.xz file is published on the Github repository under releases.
-0. Edit & comment the release with the changes in CHANGELOG.md that match this release.
+0. Edit & comment the release with the changes in CHANGELOG.md that match this release, change status from Draft to Official release.
 0. Merge master into develop.
 0. Check if there is needed to raise issues & PR on the following repositories: